lbl-srg/obc/specification/source/glossary.rst

    Mode
      In CDL, by mode we mean a signal that can take on multiple distinct values, such as ``On``, ``Off``, ``PreCool``.

+   model-exchange
+     Model-exchange refers to a simulation in which different simulation programs exchange run-time data.
+     A master algorithm sets time, inputs and states, and requests from the simulator the time derivative.
+The master algorithm integrates the differential equations in time.
+     See also :term:`co-simulation`.